 I saw a little piece of it when I went through my divorce.
-I felt the pain of that loss, and the despair of loneliness it brought, and I realized “my mom felt this pain too”.
+I felt the pain of that loss, and the despair of loneliness it brought, and I realized my mother felt this pain too.
 If she could make it through, so can I.

 I saw another piece of it when I fell in love with my wife Lauren.
 I felt that joy, that connection to another human on a whole other level.
-I realized “my mom found this love too, and felt this joy.”
+I realized my mother too found this love, and felt this joy.

 The last piece of the puzzle was seeing my son born.
-When I held Liam in my arms for the first time, I felt that indescribeable mix of love, excitement, and extreme fear all at once, and I pictured my mother holding me for the first time, and realized “my mom felt this way too”.
+When I held Liam in my arms for the first time, I felt that indescribable mix of love, excitement, and extreme fear all at once, and I pictured my mother holding me for the first time, and realized my mother once experiences that same mix of feelings.

-We have a little red notebook she can write in to communicate with us while the BiPAP.
-Practical notes, like “can you turn the fan on”.
-I had to walk out of the room to compose myself when she got Lauren’s attention as she was playing with Liam and then wrote, “you’re a good mother”.
+We have a little red notebook she can write in to communicate with us while on the BiPAP.
+Most are practical notes, like “can you turn the fan on”.
+I had to walk out of the room to compose myself when she got Lauren's attention as she was playing with Liam and then wrote, “you’re such a good mother”.

 My whole life I've known of God as a Father.
 An omnipotent being such as God can be difficult to describe, so we use our language the best we can.
 Following in the footsteps of early Christian's, we've all collectively decided to use the Father metaphor.
 It works well enough, it helps us connect on an deeper level without having a physical body next to us to talk to.